xcq-ca/starter-hugo-academic/content/project/stattlc/index.md

   focal_point: Smart
   preview_only: false
 ---
-I am a co-editor of the Statistics Teaching and Learning Corner (StatTLC) blog.
+I was a co-editor of the Statistics Teaching and Learning Corner (StatTLC) blog.